data2health/Competitions/docs/faq.md

 **Will it cost me to use Competitions?**

-No. Competitions is provided as a free service for investigators in the CTSA Consortium and their collaborators.
+No. Competitions is provided to the Northwestern community.

 **How can I log in?**